web-platform-tests/wpt/docs/design.rst

 provided for each product that is supported.

-The functionality for actually running the tests is provided by a :py:class:`TestRunner` object.
-In order that this may be stopped and started at will, and may be restarted at the same time as the browser it is controlling, it is created in a child process, using the primitives provided by the :py:mod:`multiprocessing` module.
+The functionality for actually running the tests is provided by a :py:class:`TestRunner` object. :py:class:`TestRunner` instances are run in their own child process created with the :py:mod:`multiprocessing` module.
+This allows them to run concurrently and to be killed and restarted as required.
 Communication between the :py:class:`TestRunnerManager` and the :py:class:`TestRunner` is provided by a pair of queues, one for sending messages in each direction.
 In particular test results are sent from the :py:class:`TestRunner` to the :py:class:`TestRunnerManager` using one of these queues.

 The :py:class:`TestRunner` object is generic in that the same :py:class:`TestRunner` is used regardless of the product under